Application

 Customer Case Study: Artrema (Lithuania)

-Artrema, a packaging company based in Lithuania, uses AeroDieCut to produce Braille-embossed medicine boxes.
+Artrema, a packaging manufacturer based in Lithuania, uses AeroDieCut to produce Braille-embossed medicine boxes.
+In the video below, they explain how the system has improved their production workflow and efficiency.

 Contact Us